tonethar/IGME-330-Master/notes/js-prototype-chain.md

 <hr>

-### I-C. An example of the prototype chain in action
+### III-A-iii.
+An example of the prototype chain in action
 So what do we get when we call `toString()` on `vehicle` like this:

 `console.log(vehicle.toString());`